pro3d-space/PRo3D/README.md

 # Getting started from pre-built binaries

-Demo data and the pre-built application can be found on our release page: [TODO](TODO).
+Demo data and the pre-built application versions will soon be found on a separate release page.
+For now, please refer to the 'Getting started with from source' section.

 A video-based introduction to PRo3D can be found in the [Getting Started](http://www.pro3d.space/#started) section of [PRo3D.space](http://www.pro3d.space)